-Unless you've been living under a rock, you've either heard or experienced firsthand how well Apple's search ads campaigns are performing from a cost per conversion and post-install metric standpoint.
+Unless you've been living under a rock, you've either heard or experienced firsthand how well Apple's search ads campaigns have been performing.

 It's a good thing you're tuned into the Incipia blog!
 Read on to learn some tips and tricks to keep in mind as you work to scale your campaign and drive more of these high-value installs:

 #1 Ensure that your total and daily spend limits are not exceeded

 Apple has yet to devise a good way to ensure your campaign doesn't run out of budget, but keeping your campaign budget topped off is one of the easiest ways to ensure your campaigns continue scaling.
 Additionally, if Apple search ads are anything like Facebook Ads (how budgets affect ad serving is yet to be known), the campaigns with the largest total and daily budgets will see their impressions filled first.

 Your max CPT bid is one of the main levers for determining whether your ad will win an impression.
 If you are willing to use a CPT bid of $5, but your competitor is willing to a CPT bid of $10, then your competitor will take that impression and you will not (assuming TTR, relevance, etc. are all equal).
 So, raising your max CPT bid is another easy troubleshooting tactic.